 - A Public Celebration of Learning.
 A core part of the scholarship of teaching and learning is sharing your work with other educators.
 You, your partner teachers, and your students will be invited to a public celebration of learning at the school to showcase the students' work and recognize participants' contributions.

 Dates and Times

-- Orientation Session: This half-day session will take place before the end of the 2019-2020 school year (most likely in May or June).
+- Orientation Session: This half-day session will take place before the end of the 2020-2021 school year

 - Identifying Student Interest and Introducing the Interdisciplinary Project: These steps will take place in early September during the school day at William Aberhart (between 9:00am and 3:40pm).
 The specific time will depend on your EDUC class schedule as well as the subject areas for your students' interdisciplinary project.